geckoflume/FoodIST/README.md

 ## Features

-- List of all dining options (cafeterias, canteens and bars) of IST
+- List and map of all dining options (cafeterias, canteens and bars) of IST
 - Filter cafeterias by campus
 - Campus autoselection based on device location
 - Cafeteria details: name, opening hours, map, estimated walk time and itinerary